Follow symlinks when adding directory

 My audacious version: 3.10.1 (debian buster)

-#1 Updated by Michael Schwendt 5 days ago
+#1 Updated by Michael Schwendt over 4 years ago

 Your steps are odd and confusing.
 If you copy file.flac into subdir, in which directory do you run the ln command?